AP source: Broncos finalizing deal with Packers OC Hackett

 After crisscrossing the country with a team of evaluators, Paton narrowed that list to three finalists: Hackett, Cowboys defensive coordinator and former Falcons head coach Dan Quinn and Rams offensive coordinator Kevin O’Connell.

-Hackett would be the first Broncos head coach with offensive roots since Gary Kubiak, who stepped down after the 2016 season, one year after leading the Broncos to their third Super Bowl title.
+Hackett would be the 18th head coach in franchise history and the first one with offensive roots since Gary Kubiak, who stepped down after the 2016 season, one year after leading the Broncos to their third Super Bowl title.
 Vance Joseph went 11-21 in two seasons and Fangio was 19-30 in three.
+Fangio has drawn interest from the Jaguars either as head coach or defensive coordinator.

 Despite a last-place finish in the competitive AFC West, the Broncos are seen as a rising team if they get the right head coach and a quarterback who can capitalize on a talented young offense that features receivers Jerry Jeudy, Courtland Sutton, Tim Patrick and K.J.
 Hamler, tight ends Noah Fant and Albert Okwuegbunam and bulldozing running back Javonte Williams.